Sienci-Labs/Resources/lmmk2/lmk2-handbook/lmk2-issues-and-fixes.md

 Something's happened during the operation of the machine which was unexpected so it's decided to lock itself just in case.

-- Something's happened during the operation of the machine which was unexpected so it's decided to lock itself just in case.
 - If your machine has 'homing' enabled, this will cause the controller to start in an alarm state upon connecting to prompt you to run the homing cycle, so this is normal.
 - In gSender, you can click or hover over the question mark symbol to bring up more information about the alarm.
 - Click the 'Unlock' button below the alarm in gSender to bring it out of the alarm state and back into its 'IDLE' state.